Visitor safety at Garaanngaddim (Horizontal Falls)

 Horizontal Falls in Talbot Bay

-The park’s most celebrated attraction is created by massive tides of up to 10 metres.
+The park’s most celebrated attraction is created by massive tides of up to 10m.
 Narrow gaps in two parallel tongues of land mean the tide falls faster than the water can escape, producing ‘horizontal falls’.
 When the tide turns the falls flow in the opposite direction.

 There are islands with fringing coral reefs and mangrove-lined creeks and bays.
 Spectacular tidal currents and whirlpools are also seen in Walcott Inlet, which extends for about 30km from Collier Bay and is up to 11km wide.